Friends of the Turnbull Library — Committee

 Gillian Cross is a self-employed accountant.
 Prior to setting up her own firm she worked for the BNZ and Westpac in the financial accounting and investment management areas.
 She is involved in many not for profit organisations.
 Gillian’s husband Tony served on the Friends of the Turnbull Committee for several years and is a life member.
 Gillian joined the Friends committee in 2010 as treasurer.

-Steve Cosgrove, an IT teacher at Whitireia, joined the committee in July 2022.
+Steve Cosgrove, a former IT teacher at Whitireia, joined the committee in July 2022.

 Dr Donald Gilling is a consultant specialising in public finance and the economics of education.
-In 2020 he received the high recognition of a CPA President’s Award for Excellence, as ‘a sign of our appreciation for the contribution you have made to our professional community.
-You have demonstrated commitment and delivered exemplary service to the accounting and finance profession.
-Through your contribution, you are creating a legacy from which all members benefit’.
+In 2020 he received the high recognition of a CPA President’s Award for Excellence.
 Don taught for 25 years at universities in Australia, England and New Zealand, and for nine years was Professor of Accounting and Finance at the University of Waikato.
 For seven years he was a member of the Public Sector Accounting Committee of the Institute of Chartered Accountants in New Zealand.
 Don joined the Friends of the Turnbull Committee in 2000.

 Derek Leask is a former public servant whose diplomatic career with the Ministry of Foreign Affairs began in 1969 and has included appointments as ambassador to the European Commission in Brussels (1994-99) and as New Zealand high commissioner in London (2008-12).
 He is a keen researcher of New Zealand 19th century history and especially the New Zealand Wars.
 He has been a regular user of the Turnbull’s records for 25 years and has substantial research experience in many offshore institutions in Australia, Britain and France.
 Derek joined the Friends committee in 2013.